gelhteag/onchainaggregator/README.md

 ## About

-Onchain Aggregator was created for the purpose of retrieving onchain data and storing it in a database.
-Currently, it only gathers data from Uniswap.
-However, this package may expand to include other blockchains and platforms in the future.
+Onchain Aggregator is a Go package that retrieves onchain data from the Uniswap smart contract and stores it in a database.
+The raw data will subsequently undergo transformation to extract meaningful information.
+At present, it only gathers data from Uniswap, but this package may expand to include other blockchains and platforms in the future.

 If you use this package, please provide a reference to the original source.